 Community Behavioral Health -- Located in the McWethy Troop Medical Clinic, Fort Jackson's Community Behavioral Health Services is a therapy-oriented agency providing detection and professional treatment of emotional illnesses and human interaction problems.
 Appointments are required, except in emergency cases.
 For information, call 803-751-5911.

 MAHC operates three pharmacies.
 The main pharmacy is located on the ground floor of our main facility and provides a full spectrum of pharmaceutical care in accordance with our approved Formulary.
-The Main pharmacy and the PX Refill pharmacy are open from 8 a.m. to 5 p.m., Monday through Friday, 7:30 a.m. until 5:30 p.m.
+The Main pharmacy and the PX Refill pharmacy are open from 8 a.m. to 5 p.m., Monday through Friday, and from 8 a.m. to noon on Saturdays.
 The main pharmacy also offers a call-in refill pharmacy service at 803-751-2250.
 Additional, you may order refills on-line through your tricareonline.com account.
 For pharmacy questions please call 803-751-7979.

 The Troop Medical Clinic (TMC) houses the second pharmacy, which provides medication for the Soldiers-in-Training seen at the TMC.

 The third is a refill pharmacy located in the main PX (Gate 2) shopping complex.
 Refills must be ordered via phone or through your tricareonline.com account.
 A valid military identification card of the person for whom the prescription is written is required to pick up medication.

 Fort Jackson has five clinics providing a wide range of dental care.
 All clinics are open 7:30 am until 4:30 pm, Monday through Friday.

 You may reach the Fort Jackson Dental Activity Readiness Coordinator, Ms Baker at 803-751-5280 or DSN 312 734-5280.